LosAngelesValleyCollege

 AP, PR

-The Educational Planning Committee is responsible for monitoring and revising the LAVC Educational Master Plan 2008-2013.
-Beginning with the 2013 EMP, the new EMP cycle will be 6 years.
-As part of the process, the college will evaluate its mission and vision in 2011-2012 and begin planning for revision of the EMP.
+The Educational Planning Committee is responsible for monitoring and revising the LAVC Educational Master Plan.
+Beginning with the 2014 EMP, the new EMP cycle will be 6 years and align with annual planning and program review.
+As part of the process, the college evaluated its mission and vision in 2011-2012 and begin planning for revision of the EMP.
+For more information on the plan, visit the EMP site

 LAVC Strategic Goals (approved by College Council 6/22/2008)